Harjas6/GameManagerProject/README.md

 ## Game Tracker

 ### What will this application do?
-This application wil be able to log the games a user has played and the time spent per game through *manual* entry as well as make a wishlist of game the user wishes to play in the future ranked by importance.
+This application wil be able to log the games a user has owned and the time spent per game through *manual* updates as well as make a wishlist of game the user wishes to play in the future ranked by importance.
 It can also provide statistics on hours spent per game.